Overview of the Home Program

 Adding More TLA Programs to the Home Program

-Online and Direct Integration – courses and classes created and taught by TLA’s own teachers can be integrated into the Home program (Direct classes for Gr.
-K to 9, Direct courses for Gr.
-7-9, and Online courses for Gr.
+Online and Blended courses and classes created and taught by TLA’s own teachers can be integrated into the Home program (Blended classes for Gr.
+7 to 9 and Online courses for Gr.
 8 and 9).
-Available throughout BC using localized programs and facilities, and increasingly available using online technology.

 Adding Field Trips and Events